GEOM4009/W25Project_Compositing/docs/source/DEMO.md

 ---

 ## Credits
-- **Adriana Caswell, Christian Devey, and Muhammad Ba** for developing the tool.
+- **Adriana Caswell, Christian Devey, and Muhammad Ba** for developing the tool, including the design, coding, and testing of the Sentinel-2 Compositing Tool.
+We contributed to the development of key features, troubleshooting, and documentation to ensure a seamless user experience.
+- **Dr. Derek Mueller** for providing valuable guidance throughout the project, offering feedback, and ensuring that the tool's functionalities align with the project’s goals.
-- **Dr. Derek Mueller and Dr. Anders Knudby** for guidance and project support.
+- **Dr. Anders Knudby** for his support and insights into the project's direction, helping us refine the tool and incorporate best practices in geospatial analysis and compositing.

 ---